kevinding0218/InterviewDocuments/Q and A/System Design/Interview - Step by step.md

 		``getViewsCount(videoId, startTime, endTime)``
 		- if we want to retrieve count not only for video views, but for likes and dislikes, we can introduce `eventType` parameter ``getCount(videoId, eventType, startTime, endTime) where eventType is enum of view/like/dislike/share``
-		- if we want our API return not just count statistics, but also for sum and average
+		- if we want our API return not just count statistics, but also for sum and average, we should specify function as a parameter and rename our API in a more generic way, like `getStats`
+		``getStats(videoId, eventType, function, startTime, endTime) where function can be delegate to count/sum/average``

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjQ0NjA1NTUxLDQ2NDYzOTQ4M119
+eyJoaXN0b3J5IjpbMTA4MzYxMDI0Nyw0NjQ2Mzk0ODNdfQ==
 -->